-RA indicates that at least one task was administered remotely.
-If it is red, RA the Entry Level Summed Score is below the benchmark.
+remotely.
+If it is red, was administered remotely.
+If it is red, was not entry Level Summed Score is below the benchmark.

-indicates that the student either: 1) fell below the Entry Level Summed Score Benchmark, or 2) remains is from the previous screening window if assessed remotely.
-A student with the 🔟 or 🔼 designation must receive 2.5 hours of literacy intervention per week during the upcoming school year until he/she is no longer 间 or 🖪
+indicates that the student either: 1) fell below the Entry Level Summed Score Benchmark, or 2) remains in from the previous screening window if assessed remotely.
+A student with the 10 or RA designation must receive 2.5 hours of literacy intervention per week during the upcoming school year until he/she is no longer (ii) or RA.

 The numbers in parentheses represent task benchmarks.
-A score below a task benchmark indicates that targeted instruction is critical.
-The number in the right column indicates the maximum score for that task.
+The number in the gray column indicates the maximum score for that task.